 I became passionate about coaching to give other entrepreneurs the road map to success.
-This includes attorneys who want to leave their jobs and create a business but don’t know where to start or how to do it, or attorneys who need better skills to start a practice of their own or achieve partnership.
+This includes attorneys who need to gain better business skills to run their law firms or who want to leave their firm and create their own business but don’t know where to start or how to do it, or attorneys who need to better their lawyering skills to achieve partnership.
 I love to teach and to give back to my profession.
 It took me YEARS to become an expert.
-It is my passion to help others achieve their goals as quickly as possible.
+It is my passion to help others achieve their goals.

 In the middle of my successful career I began to practice Meditation and Mindfulness---which started a journey on many different paths as I flexed my creative passions. . .from helping to found a bakery and retail shop to designing websites to becoming immersed in the wedding industry to learning photography and becoming a writer.
 I feel happy and blessed to have taken the path here.
 That path is inspiration and creative inspiration can conquer feelings of stress or boredom, or even the burnout that many professionals feel after years of practice.
 Inspiration led me here to this new journey.
 I would love it if you join me.
 It is so important that we feed our bodies, minds and souls to be the best entrepreneurs we can be.
 If you need coaching, just visit the coaching tab on this website.

 With tools, strategies and community lawyers and entrepreneurs can grow their skills and businesses, or rewrite their story and create something new.
 I can’t wait to see where inspiration leads you too.